JinnyR/MachineLearning-Note-Code/Naive Bayes/readme.md

 Implementation of Gaussian Naive Bayes Classification.

-Did not use ML library
+Did not use ML libraries.

 Modified from https://github.com/ShaishavJogani/Naive-Bayes-Classfier